 Covid-19 situation at NHH

-In total, 142 NHH students have been confirmed infected since the start of the autumn semester.
+Two students have been reported infected this week.
+A total of 202 NHH students have been confirmed infected since the start of the semester.

 - If you have symptoms or think that you might be infected with Covid-19, contact your GP or the infection control office in Bergen municipality.